Diabetic Ketoacidosis (DKA)

 Checking for ketones is an important step in preventing the development of DKA.

 A blood test can be done with a meter or special ketone test strips.
-It is like testing your BG, except a ketone measurement is given.
+It's like testing your BG, except a ketone measurement is given.
 Positive ketones are indicated by a blood test that indicates the presence of Beta-Hydroxybutyrate.

 Ask your healthcare professional which method is best for you.